 When checking your bounce rates, be sure to look further than your last campaign.
 Dig deeper.
-Keep traveling back until you see a moment of change – for example, a high bounce rate and a drop in open rates.
+Keep traveling back until you see a moment of change – for example, a high bounce rate and a drop in clicks rates.

-If your bounce rates are rising while your open rates drop, something is wrong.
+If your bounce rates are rising while your clicks rates drop, something is wrong.
 You have probably raised a red flag with ISPs by sending them to spam traps and/or inactive users.
 This lowered your sender reputation, which had an impact on your deliverability.
 See our deliverability tips above to combat this.

 #B Check blacklists